-112. The new data retention provisions in the 2013 RAA were included following strong demands made by numerous law enforcement agencies and the governments of a crossnational intelligence alliance, among others.
-The provisions were adopted despite data protection concerns raised by the Council of Europe's Bureau of the Consultative Committee of the Data Protection Convention and the Article 29 Working Party, as well as many civil society
+117. The new data retention provisions in the 2013 RAA were included following strong demands made by numerous law enforcement agencies and the governments of a crossnational intelligence alliance, among others.
+The provisions were adopted despite data protection concerns raised by the Article 29 Working Party and by the Chair of the Council of Europe Consultative Committee of the Data Protection Convention, as well as many civil society organizations.
+The EU Commission also expressed "concerns as regards (...) data protection and in particular as regards the purpose of the processing and the retention of the https://secure.edps.europa.eu/EDPSWEB/webdav/site/mySite/shared/Documents/Consultation/Comments/2014/14-04-17\EDPS\letter\to\ICANN\EN.pdf/ (visited 12/06/2014).